 Of course there are reasons why these mascots were chosen, but we don’t necessarily care about the reasoning.
-We’re here to break down the 10 most ridiculous college mascots.
+Everything from Fighting Artichokes to Fighting Pickles to Boll Weevils adorn sidelines around the country, but we’re here to break down the 12 most ridiculous school mascots in the United States.
 What do we mean when we say ridiculous?
 You’ll see…

 Hey Otto, no offense or anything, but what the heck is your deal?
 When you have to use the word “anthropomorphic” to describe your mascot, you should probably throw away the idea and get back to the drawing board.
 Syracuse University, though, decided to keep it after scrapping their former official mascot, a Native American character known as the Saltine Warrior, in 1978.